statusque/jvmstats/Error-handling-in-contemporary-programming-languages.md

 ## Python, Ruby, Javascript, etc

 Python supports a try/except/else/finally construct.
 That said, it is not uncommon to see Python scripts not dealing much with exceptions at all.
-The "log exceptions we can't deal with" approach of Java is certainly frowned upon in certain circles.
+The "log exceptions we can't deal with" approach of Java is certainly frowned upon.
+We're not sure if "exit with a runtime error if we can't deal" is much better.

 Other dynamic languages have different details, but the philosophy is more or less the same.

+## Go

+Panic/recover somewhat resembles exceptions, but some people consider this an anti-pattern.
+The idiomatic way to do error handling, as stated by the language authors, is really multiple return values.
+Some find it elegant, others consider it a sightly improved C-era abomination.

+We'll let you decide for your own after reading <https://blog.golang.org/errors-are-values>

 ## Perl 6